Martin-Lianzhan-Gao/UX_Design_Projects/README.md

 ## 📄 License

 This repository is for educational and portfolio purposes only.
-All design assets and documents are © Martin Gao unless otherwise stated.
+All design assets and documents are © Lianzhan Gao unless otherwise stated.